arufian/LWC-Component-COVID19/README.md

 # LWC-Component-COVID19
 A LWC Component that can be embedded into Account or Contact record page, which will show all COVID-19 statistics of Account's country or Contact's country.

-COVID-19 statistic data will be updated daily.
+API's data will be updated daily.

+## Features

+1) ~~Show latest COVID-19 data of respective country, including case confirmed, recovered and deaths.~~
+2) Show graph of 5 recent days data from respective country.

 ## Screenshot